Posted on Aug 17, 2012

 The District Court finds that “a party’s failure to mold under these circumstances does not render the arbitrators’ award final and Nationwide is entitled to a credit of $300,000.
 Accordingly, the amount of UIM coverage owed by Nationwide is $0.00”.
 The Court relies upon Bremer v.
 Prudential Prop. & Cas.
 Ins.
 Co., 2004 U.S. Dist.
 LEXIS 16960 (M.D.
 Pa.
 2004) to follow a policy of enforcing exhaustion clauses and the lack of any case, specific rule or statute which requires the Defendant to file a motion to mold under these facts.
 Therefore, the court holds that Nationwide was not required to file a motion to mold and is not responsible for any UIM payment under these facts where there was a “valuation” as opposed to an “award”.

-If you would like a copy of the opinion it can be obtained by directly contacting Scott Cooper or feel free to contact Central Pennsylvania based Schmidt Kramer Injury Lawyers in Harrisburg and Camp Hill who specialize in Pennsylvania car accidents and crashes and can answer your questions.
+If you would like a copy of the opinion it can be obtained by directly contacting Scott Cooper or feel free to contact the Harrisburg personal injury attorneys at Schmidt Kramer who specialize in Pennsylvania car accidents and crashes and can answer your questions.